 Just as my parents are married and committed to one another, Christ asks the same of us.
-Many times in the Bible we are referred to as the bride of Christ.
+In the Bible, we are often referred to as the bride of Christ.
 He desires a covenant relationship with each of us.
-One such example can be found in Hosea 2:19–20 (NASB).
+One such example can be found in Hosea.

 I will betroth you to Me forever;

 Yes, I will betroth you to Me in righteousness and in justice,

 And I will betroth you to Me in faithfulness.

 Can you hear God calling you into a love relationship with Him in these verses?
 Just as the gold band represents commitment to my parents, God asks us to be fully committed to Him.
 It is a lifetime commitment to walk with Him daily.
 We will face trials, but when we are devoted to Christ, He will strengthen us.

 Trust in the LORD and do good.

 Then you will live safely in the land and prosper.